 There are several patterns for quilts already included in Cricut Design Space, including six designs from Riley Blake.
 My favorite quilt is a free project that was launched with the Cricut Maker.
 It’s called the Half Hexi Quilt.

 You can also easily use other patterns in Cricut Design Space.
 The easiest way to do this is to find patterns that are mainly geometric shapes that are easy to create in DS.
 In my next post, I will show you how to translate a patterns shapes to Design Space, but for now, let’s look at some quilt patterns that would be ideal for beginning quilters working with their Cricut Maker.

-Update: Part II is now live.
-Check it out here!
+Update: Part II of this post is now live.
+Check it out!

 Cricut Maker Quilt – 25 Patterns that are Easy to Use in Design Space

 *Note: Since the Cricut Maker cuts up to 12″, the sashing in some quilts may need to be handcut, depending on their length.